 You should be familiar with the general principles of contrast examinations and the performance and interpretation of the more commonly used techniques.
-You should understand the principles of ultrasonography and, in particular, its application to soft tissue problems of the distal limb of the horse.
+You should understand the principles of fluoroscopy with image intensification, and Doppler ultrasonography, including colour flow, and the types of conditions in which these techniques may be usefully employed.
+You should also understand the nature of the images generated by scintigraphy, MRI and CT, but do not require a comprehensive knowledge of the interpretation of such images.

-Note on choice of cases
+Note on choice of case

-The scope of the examination is related to those conditions likely to be encountered in general equine veterinary practice.
+The scope of the examination is related to those conditions likely to be encountered in general veterinary practice.